NHACP-IF/NHACP-specification/nhacp-specification.md

 	offset = block-number * block-length

-STORAGE-PUT-BLOCK operates on atomic units; partial writes are not allowed, nor is extending the underlying storage object.
-If the underlying storage object is not large enough to satisfy the entire request, the network adapter MUST return an error.
+STORAGE-PUT-BLOCK operates on atomic units; partial writes are not allowed, nor is extending the underlying file object.
+If the underlying file object is not large enough to satisfy the entire request, the network adapter MUST return an error.